-7.10 (2) The provisions of Rule 23 so far as they are applicable and with the necessary modifications, apply to and in relation to the election of persons to any of the offices mentioned in sub-clause (1).

-(3) Each officer of the Association shall hold office until the annual general meeting next after the date of his or her election but is eligible for re-election.

-(4) In the event of a casual vacancy in any office referred to in sub-clause (1) the Committee may appoint a member of the Association to the vacant office and the member so appointed may continue in office up to and including the conclusion of the next annual general meeting following the date of the appointment.

-22. (1) Subject to section 23 of the Act, the Committee shall consist of-
+Secretary

+The Secretary shall keep minutes of the resolutions and proceedings of each General Meeting and each Committee meeting in books provided for that purpose together with a record of the names of persons present at Committee meetings.
+Members shall be permitted access to, and may obtain copies of, the minutes of General Meetings, including financial statements submitted at General Meetings, by appointment with the Secretary.

+The minutes must record the following:

+the names of the Members in attendance at the meeting;

+the business considered at the meeting;

+any resolution on which a vote is taken and the result of the vote;

+any material personal interest disclosed under Rule 7.10.

+The Secretary must perform any duty or function required under the Associations Act.

+Treasurer

+The Treasurer:

-(a) the officers of the Association; and
+shall collect and receive all moneys due to the Association and make all payments authorised by the Association; and

-(b) up to 5 ordinary members-

-each of whom shall be elected at the annual general meeting of the Association in each year.
+shall keep correct accounts and books showing the financial affairs of the Association with full details of all receipts and expenditure connected with the activities of the Association.

+Term of office

-(2) Each ordinary member of the Committee shall, subject to these Rules, hold office until the next annual general meeting after the date of election but is eligible for re-election.
+Each officer of the Association or Ordinary Member of the Committee shall, subject to these Rules, hold office until the next Annual General Meeting after the date of his or her election but is eligible for re-election.

-(3) In the event of a casual vacancy occurring in the office of an ordinary member of the Committee, the Committee may appoint a member of the Association to fill the vacancy and the member so appointed shall hold office, subject to these Rules, until the conclusion of the next annual general meeting following the date of the appointment.

-ELECTION OF OFFICERS AND VACANCY
+Election of Committee

-23. (1) Nominations of candidates for election as officers of the Association or as ordinary members of the Committee-
+Nominations of candidates for election as officers of the Association or as Ordinary Members of the Committee:

-(a) shall be made in writing and accompanied by the written consent of the candidate (which may be endorsed on the form of nomination); and
+shall be made in writing and accompanied by the written consent of the candidate (which may be endorsed on the form of nomination); and

-(b) shall be delivered to the Secretary by no later than the date fixed for the holding of the annual general meeting.
+shall be delivered to the Secretary by no later than the date fixed for the holding of the Annual General Meeting.

-(2) If insufficient nominations are received to fill all vacancies on the Committee, the candidates nominated shall be deemed to be elected and further nominations shall be received at the annual general meeting.
+If insufficient nominations are received to fill all vacancies on the Committee, the candidates nominated shall be deemed to be elected and further nominations shall be received at the Annual General Meeting.

-(3) If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated shall be deemed to be elected.
+If the number of nominations received is equal to the number of vacancies to be filled, the persons nominated shall be deemed to be elected.